 Draw along world-famous children’s book authors and listen to their Engineering stories T-Bone the Drone and The Most Magnificent Thing.
+Play with Calmast engineers exploring static electricity and building structures.

 T-Bone the Drone with Shanda McCloskey.
 Acclaimed US author tells the story of a boy from a minority background who is interested in technology.
 He wins the friendship of his peers when he uses T-Bone the Drone to rescue the day.
 Shanda reads from the book giving a motivational message about creativity and engineering and demonstrates how to draw a drone.
 For 1-4 Class.